berkunis/CS_Fundamentals/README.md

 Welcome to the CS_Fundamentals project!
 This repository serves as a resource for learning about the **Bubble Sort** algorithm.
 It includes its implementation in Python, C, and Java, a comparative analysis, and an interactive visualization.

-The `src` directory and its subfolders contain more complete, or "end," versions of the Bubble Sort algorithm for each language.
-During live coding sessions or as exercises, you might be guided to start with simpler "begin" versions (e.g., `bubble_sort_begin.py`, `bubble_sort_begin.c`, `BubbleSort_begin.java`) located in the same respective language subfolders.
-You can use the "end" versions provided here to check your work or see a more fleshed-out example.
+The `src` directory and its subfolders contain two versions of the Bubble Sort algorithm for each language:
+* A `_begin` version (e.g., `bubble_sort_begin.py`): This version has the core sorting logic (comparison and swap) partially removed.
+I will use these "begin" files during live coding sessions or for exercises, where you will fill in the missing parts.
+* An `_end` version (e.g., `bubble_sort_end.py`): This is the complete, working example.
+You can use these to check your work or see a fully fleshed-out implementation.

 ## Interactive Learning Experience